kashisht94/Paraphrased_Detection/README.md

 Utilized Deep learning algorithms to perform paraphrase prediction using Quora Dataset.
 The project uses Siamese Architecture with two different variants:
 - Siamese Architecture with LSTM model
 - Siamese Architecture with GRU model

+GoogleNews-Vectors-negative300 and Glove-6B.100d are the pre-trained word embedding models used along with the deep learning approach.
 ### Data used in the project is avalilable at : https://quoradata.quora.com/First-Quora-Dataset-Release-Question-Pairs